 A starter can be repaired, depending on the problem !

-Spare parts can be changed if they are still distributed as they cost less than a new starter most of the time.
+Spare parts can be changed if they are still available as they usually cost less than a brand new starter.

-Once the fault is found, you will need to identify your starter, therefore you will need to have physical access to it to retrieve its part number / OE Number.
+Once the fault is found, you will need to identify your starter, therefore you will need to have physical access to it to retrieve its part number.

 Sometimes the starter indicated in the car manual can be different than what is really installed on your car.
 Beware !